kmoppel/kmoppel.github.io/_posts/2025-01-22-dont-forget-about-postgres-parallel-leader-participation.md

 # Summary

-There’s a reason why the “parallel_leader_participation” parameter is not enabled by default - it **can actually make things slower!** As we saw with the in-memory (<10s response times) aggregation results...
+There’s a reason why the “parallel_leader_participation” parameter is enabled by default - disabling it **can actually make things slower!** As we saw with the in-memory (<10s response times) aggregation results...

 But - when dealing with **out-of-RAM datasets** and machines with **higher *max_workers_per_gather* settings** (>8), and